StewBC/harte_6502/README.md

-# Harte Tests 6502 emulator
+# Harte Tests 6502 (and 65c02) emulator
-This project implements the documented opcodes for the 6502 processor.
-At this stage, the undocumented opcodes are not implemented.
+This project implements the documented opcodes for the 6502, and Synertek 65c02, processor.
+At this stage, the undocumented opcodes are not implemented on the 6502.
 The implementation is cycle accurate.
 Each `step` of the emulated computer advances the 6502 CPU by one opcode.
 This is V2 of the core - V1 advanced by 1 cycle but I made this code use a case statement, with 1 opcode advanced, and all code inlined.
 It is still cycle accurate, but it is much faster than the V1 core.

-The 6502 emulation is in the context of a machine with RAM, ROMS and IO Ports, but for this specific application, the machine is configured with 64K of RAM, no banking, no ROMS and all RAM considered an IO Port.
+The emulation is in the context of a machine with RAM, ROMS and IO Ports, but for this specific application, the machine is configured with 64K of RAM, no banking, no ROMS and all RAM considered an IO Port.
 This is because IO port access calls a callback function and this is the easiet way to trap RAM access and values read/written from/to RAM, which is needed to run the tests.

 # The files
 | Name | Description